Additional $125 off all CGM Plans!

 6) Natto

 Natto is a fermented soybean product that is popular in Japan.
-It is often used as a meat substitute, and it’s rich in probiotics like Bacilius subtilis, though some of these benefits may be lost during the cooking process.
+It's often used as a meat substitute and rich in probiotics like Bacillus subtilis, though some of these benefits may be lost during cooking.

 Related Article